Randolph Churchill: Early war, marriage and Parliament

 Randolph was elected unopposed to Parliament for Preston at a wartime by-election in September 1940.
-Soon afterwards, his son Winston was born on 10 October 1940.Lovell 2012, p.
-436 During the first year of marriage, Randolph had no home of his own until Brendan Bracken found them a vicarage at Ickleford, near Hitchin, Hertfordshire.
+Soon afterwards, his son Winston was born on 10 October 1940.
+During the first year of marriage, Randolph had no home of his own until Brendan Bracken found them a vicarage at Ickleford, near Hitchin, Hertfordshire.
 Pamela often had to ask Winston to pay Randolph's gambling debts.

 North Africa

 It was widely suspected, including by Randolph himself, that secret orders had been given that the 4th Hussars were not to be sent into action (they were, as soon as Randolph transferred out).
 Randolph transferred to No. 8 (Guards) Commando.
 In February 1941 they were sent out, a six-week journey via the Cape of Good Hope and the East Coast of Africa, avoiding the Central Mediterranean where the Italian navy and Axis air forces were strong.
 Randolph, who was still earning £1,500 per annum as a Lord Beaverbrook journalist, lost £3,000 gambling on the voyage.
 Pamela had to go to Beaverbrook, who refused her an advance on Randolph's salary.
-Declining his offer of an outright gift (it is unclear whether submitting to his sexual advances was a condition), she sold her wedding presents, including jewellery; took a job in Beaverbrook's ministry, arranging accommodation for workers being redeployed around the country; sublet her home and moved into a cheap room on the top floor of The Dorchester (very risky during the Blitz).
+Declining his offer of an outright gift (it is unclear whether submitting to his sexual advances was a condition), she sold her wedding presents, including jewellery; took a job in Beaverbrook's ministry, arranging accommodation for workers being redeployed around the country; sublet her home and moved into a cheap room on the top floor of The Dorchester (a rather dangerous place to be during the Blitz).
 By accepting hospitality from others most evenings she was able to put her entire salary towards paying Randolph's debts.
 She may also have had a miscarriage at this time.
-The marriage was as good as over, and she soon began an affair with her future husband Averell Harriman, who was also staying at the Dorchester at the time.
+The marriage was as good as over, and she soon began an affair with her future husband Averell Harriman, who was also staying at the Dorchester.

 Once in Egypt, Randolph served as a General Staff (Intelligence) officer at Middle East HQ.
 Averell Harriman visited Randolph in Cairo in June 1941 to bring him news of his family.
 Randolph, who himself had a long-term mistress and several casual girlfriends at the time, had no idea yet that he was being cuckolded.
 He had recently been reduced to tears on being told to his face by a brother officer how deeply disliked he was, something of which he had previously had no idea.
 On 28 October 1941 he was promoted to the war-substantive rank of captain (acting rank of major) and put in charge of Army information at GHQ.
 For a time he edited a newspaper, Desert News, for the troops.
 He lived at Shepheard's Hotel.
 Anita Leslie, then in an ambulance company, wrote that "he could not cease trumpeting his opinions and older men could be seen turning purple with anger" and that he was "insufferable".